-As defined by IAS 37 (Provisions, Contingent Liabilities and Contingent Assets) a provision is a monetary sum set aside in respect of a known event which may occur, and for which the timing is uncertain but the actual financial liability is known with some degree of confidence.
+A provision is a monetary sum set aside in respect of a known event which may occur, and for which the timing is uncertain but the actual financial liability is known with some degree of confidence.

-MMI Claims: On the 28th March 2012 the Supreme Court on the Employers' Liability Policy Trigger Litigation relating to Mesothelioma Claims ruled that the insurer who was at risk at the time of the employee's exposure to asbestos was liable to pay compensation for the employee's Mesothelioma.
+MMI Claims: On the 28 March 2012 the Supreme Court on the Employers' Liability Policy Trigger Litigation relating to Mesothelioma Claims ruled that the insurer who was at risk at the time of the employee's exposure to asbestos was liable to pay compensation for the employee's Mesothelioma.
 In 2014 the Council received a statement detailing potential claims and a claims provision was created based upon this information.
 This relates to activities under the Municipal Mutual Insurance (MMI) scheme of which the Council was a member.
 MMI is currently in administration.
 The administrators triggered the scheme of arrangement in February 2014 and issued initial levies to local authorities.

-Insurance Provision: The Council operates a self-funding arrangement for liability, motor and property and the Insurance

-Fund was established in 1996 to provide for all payments that fall within the policy excess on claims.
+Insurance Provision: The Council operates a self-funding arrangement for liability, motor and property and the Insurance Fund was established in 1996 to provide for all payments that fall within the policy excess on claims.
 The excess on liability (public liability and employers liability) is £5.000 million for each and every claim.
 The property excess of £5.000 million covers claims relating to Council property but this no longer includes schools as they have now purchased insurance in their own name.
 The motor excess of £5.000 million relates to own damage and third party damage.
 The excess of each claim is funded by the Council with additional amounts claimed covered by its insurance policies.
-The value of the provision relates to an estimate of the financial total of all existing claims outstanding at 31st March 2017 and a 15% estimate for IBNR (Incurred but not reported).
+The value of the provision relates to an estimate of the financial total of all existing claims outstanding at 31 March 2018 and a 15% estimate for IBNR (Incurred but not reported).